 There are plenty of blogs out there,

 so many that it’s impossible to count them all, and many are dedicated to the topic of business.
 If you then move to, say, YouTube, then you’ll also find plenty of channels with content about finances, economy, entrepreneurship and whatnot.
 The topics I’ve seen the most, are usually around the form of “here is way you are poor”, “how to turn 1000$ into one million”.
 On the other side, we have excellent guides by the top 1% leaders, who have amassed overtime immeasurable wealth, on how to invest large amounts of money and generate even more profit in doing so.
-By no means I think educating yourself is a bad thing, and some of the content provided by blogs, vlogs, podcasts etc. is amazing both in quality and value; what I haven’t been able to find, however, is something dedicated to small investors, to all those who have no budget at all or are who dreaming about making the transition from employee to investor.
-Well, here is where I step in, but let’s move forward one step at a time.
+By no means I think educating yourself is a bad thing, and some of the content provided by blogs, vlogs, podcasts etc. is amazing both in quality and value; what I haven’t been able to find, however, is something dedicated to micro investors, with few investments on their portfolio or perhaps still dreaming about making the transition from employee to investor.

 It’s no news that unemployment rates have skyrocketed almost everywhere, and that in some areas the financial crisis is all but finished.
 If we consider the most developed Countries, the global average unemployment rate is set at 7.9% in 2017, while adding to the equation the less developed ones, the index skyrockets to a staggering 30%. (₁)